seek-oss/scoobie/README.md

 Scoobie optionally supports simple, source-controlled diagrams via [mermaid].

-This requires the `mermaid` configuration option to be set on [ScoobieWebpackPlugin](#scoobiewebpackplugin), and `playwright` to be installed as a peer dependency, running `playwright install chromium`.
+This requires the `mermaid` configuration option to be set on [ScoobieWebpackPlugin](#scoobiewebpackplugin), and the `mermaid-isomorphic` peer dependency installed.
+A playwright installattion of chromium is required, which can be done by installing `playwright` and executing `playwright install chromium`.
 From there, the easiest way to get started is to check out the [mermaid live editor].

 You can use a named code block in Markdown files: